dividebysandwich/dr-markdown/readme.md

 - **Configurable Registration**: Option to disable new user registration
 - **Markdown Rendering**: Full markdown support with syntax highlighting
 - **AI Integration**: Ask a local Ollama server for suggestions about your current document
+- **Diagram support**: Write graphical sequence-, block-, mermaid-, structurizr- and other diagrams right in your documents

 ## Architecture